Human Behaviours: How do 'I' fit in this Social World?

 Dr Misty Cook

 Human behaviours are complex.
-Individuals’ intrapersonal and interpersonal social skills could affect how well they function in a society.
+Individuals' intrapersonal and interpersonal social skills could affect how well they function in a society.
 This course will allow students to examine psychosocial and sociocognitive theories that explain intrapersonal and interpersonal social skills which are defined as 21st-century competencies.
 Students will evaluate the appropriateness/effectiveness of intrapersonal skills such as the self-concept/image, self-regulated learning and maintaining intellectual openness, and interpersonal skills such as team cooperation/collaboration, conflict management, and leadership in educational, political and business settings.
-By the end of this module, students should be able to critically analyse and develop awareness of essential social behaviours and skills.
+By the end of this course, students should be able to critically analyse and develop awareness of essential social behaviours and skills.

 We would like to encourage everyone who enjoyed using CAPT Courses (previously known as CAPTMods) to contribute back to the community by writing reviews for courses that you have taken before.
 Your efforts will go a long way in building up a vibrant and rich CAPT academic environment!

 1. Because the experience of each course will differ according to the professor teaching the course, at the start of your review, please state the semester taken and the name of the professor who taught the course in that semester.

 2. Other students will read your review to get an idea of what taking the course will be like and this may affect their course registration choices.
 As such, please maintain objectivity when leaving your review and take note that we will go through a moderation process before reviews get posted.